 St-Nectaire lies 26km southeast of Orcival, midway between Le Mont-Dore and Issoire.
 It comprises the old village of St-Nectaire-le-Haut, overlooked by the magnificent Romanesque church of St Nectaire and the tiny spa of St-Nectaire-le-Bas, whose main street is lined with grand but fading belle époque hotels.
-Among the town’s other curiosities are a couple of caverns, and the Maison du Fromage.
+The two sections are separated by a salt marsh, one of the biggest in France and an area of protected plant life.
+Among the town’s other curiosities are caverns, the Grottes de Cornadore, former underground Roman baths dug into 340-million-year-old granite, plus an exhibition on the cheese-making process and the chance to visit a ripening cellar at the Maison du Fromage.

 Fifteen or so kilometres south of St-Nectaire, Besse is one of the prettiest and oldest villages in the region.
 Its fascinating winding streets of lava-built houses – some fifteenth-century – sit atop the valley of the Couze de Pavin, with one of the original fortified town gates still in place at the upper end of the village.
 Besse became wealthy due to its role as the principal market for the farms on the eastern slopes of the Monts-Dore, and its cooperative is still one of the main producers of St-Nectaire cheese.